howard-university-web-services/howard_paragraphs/modules/hp_news_feed/README.md

 # Howard Paragraphs News Feed

-Paragraphs integration of News Feed for Howard projects:
+Paragraphs integration of News Feed (from newsroom.howard.edu) for Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: